AN OVERVIEW OF

 —— — ——

 At this point there is a break.
 Up to Rom.
-7:6 we have been explaining how deliverance works.
-From v.7 to the end of Ch.
-7 God gives us an experimental parenthesis….
+7:6 Paul has been explaining how deliverance works doctrinally.
+From v.7 to the end of Romans 7 God gives us an experimental parenthesis….

 The experience unfolds as follows:

-- vv.14-19 He struggles to overcome the sin nature, and begins to treat sin as an enemy… but finally concludes that he has no power within himself to overcome the sin nature.
+2. Second, He struggles to overcome the sin nature, and begins to treat sin as an enemy (vv.14-19).
+This is an important realization, but it doesn’t produce deliverance.
+Finally, he concludes that he has no power within himself to overcome the sin nature.

-- vv.20-23 Upon further reflection, he realizes that he must have two natures; a new nature as well as an old nature.
+3. Third, upon further reflection, he realizes that he must have two natures; a new nature as well as an old nature (vv.20-23).
 He learns to identify with the new nature, and treat the old nature as a foreign thing.

-- vv.24-25 He finally gives up on looking within for power, and instead looks to the Lord Jesus Christ (a person) and finds deliverance.
+4. Fourth, he finally gives up on looking within for power, and instead looks to the Lord Jesus Christ (a person) and finds deliverance (vv.24-25).
+Upon turning to the Lord Jesus Christ, he finds in the Spirit of God the needed power to live a holy life for God, which Romans 8 unfolds.

-- The Gal.
-5 conflict is of a sealed Christian who is NOT walking in the Spirit.
-They have the solution (indwelling Spirit) but they aren’t walking in the Spirit… the result is conflict between flesh and Spirit!
+In Galatians 5 we have a similar conflict described, although there it is a sealed Christian who is NOT walking in the Spirit.
+They have the solution (indwelling Spirit) but they aren’t walking in the Spirit; the result is conflict between flesh and Spirit!

 Results of full salvation: Enjoying the Christian position